andock/build/README.md

 =========

 **andock-build** is a Ansible role which:
-* Checks out a php repository (e.g. from github)
+* Checks out.
+* Start docksal services.
 * Runs build tasks (like composer, npm etc.).
-* Pushes all build artifacts to a target build repository (can be a different one like Acquia or the same.
-Andock CI pushes to {{ branch }}-build branch.)
+* Pushes all build artifacts to a target artifact repository.
+* Remove docksal services.

 Requirements
 ------------

-In order to build your apps with Andock CI, you will need:
+In order to build your apps with Andock, you will need:

 * Ansible in your deploy machine
 * build tools like composer or something else